Jasper

 paint common, instantly recognizable symbols—flags, targets, numbers,

-expression, he painted things the mind already knows.
-Using the flag,
+expression, Jasper Johns painted things the mind already knows.
+Using the American flag,

 Johns said, took care of a great deal for me because I didn't have to

-design it.
-That gave him room to work on other levels—to focus his
+design it; that gave him the freedom to focus his

 On May 11 and 12, 2010, Christie's New York, will offer Jasper